taneishi/EnergyBasedModels/README.md

 **Figure 1.
 Reconstructed handwritten digits image with pretrained RBM.**

-## Deep Belief Networks
+## Deep Belief Network

-Like RBM, DBN learn to probabilistically reconstruct the input in unsupervised learning.
-At this point, each RBM can be thought of as performing feature detection in each stage.
-After unsupervised learning in each RBM, the entire DBN can be fine-tuned for supervised classification.

-Even before deep learning, it was known that multilayer neural networks have the potential to learn more complex models because they are hierarchical and have many learning parameters.
+Even before *deep learning*, it was known that multilayer neural networks have the potential to learn more complex subjects because they are hierarchical and have many learning parameters.
 On the other hand, multilayer neural networks have issues such as *vanishing gradient* and *overfitting*, making it difficult to effectively progress the learning process.

 DBN is one of the answers to these problems.
-A multilayer neural network is constructed by stacking multiple RBMs, and feature extraction is performed step by step by performing unsupervised learning in each RBM.
+A multilayer neural network is constructed by stacking multiple RBMs, and unsupervised learning is performed on each RBM to extract features step by step.
-Unsupervised learning is performed in order from the layer closest to the input, with the visible layer of the RBM closest to the input being directly connected to the input, and the visible layers of the other RBMs being connected to the hidden layers of the RBMs on the side closer to the input.
+Unsupervised learning is performed in the order from the layer closest to the input, with the visible layer of the RBM closest to the input being directly connected to the input, and the visible layers of the other RBMs being connected to the hidden layers of the RBMs on the side closer to the input.
 In this pretrained multilayer neural network is less prone to vanishing gradient and overfitting due to the feature extraction at each stage.
 A neural network with this configuration is called a DBN.